way-to-code/git-macOS/README.md

 - Working with remotes (listing, renaming, setting urls);
 - Committing local changes and pushing to a remote repository (`git commit` and `git push`);
 - Getting log records for a repository (`git log`);
-- Listing pending log records (committed locally, but not pushed yet) and upcoming log records (commited on a remote, but not presented in the working copy).
+- Listing pending log records (committed locally, but not pushed yet) and upcoming log records (commited on a remote, but not presented in the working copy)
+- Working with stashes (`git stash`);

+`Git.framework` has no dependencies.
+Just clone and build.

 ## Requirements